karahanyavuzkara/MoviesApplicationSpringBoot/README.md

 MoviesApplication created with Spring Boot, React.JS and MongoDB as database.
-It is an web application where you can watch a movie's trailer, make comments and see posters.
+It is an web application where you can watch a movie's trailer, make comments and reviews and see posters.